Historic Curiosities

 Longthorpe Tower

-website maker Longthorpe Tower displays one of the most complete and important sets of 14th-century domestic wall paintings in northern Europe.
+Longthorpe Tower displays one of the most complete and important sets of 14th-century domestic wall paintings in northern Europe.
 This varied ‘spiritual encyclopaedia’ of worldly and religious subjects includes the Wheel of Life, the Nativity and King David.
 This site is managed by Vivacity Peterborough Culture and Leisure

 SEARCH FOR EVENTS HERE